microsoft/rag-experiment-accelerator/README.md

 1. **Multi-Lingual**: The tool supports language analyzers for linguistic support on individual languages and specialized (language-agnostic) analyzers for user-defined patterns on search indexes.
 For more information, see [Types of Analyzers](https://learn.microsoft.com/en-us/azure/search/search-analyzers#types-of-analyzers).

 1. **Sampling**: If you have a large dataset and/or want to speed up the experimentation, a sampling process is available to create a small but representative sample of the data for the percentage specified.
 The data will be clustered by content and a percentage of each cluster will be selected as part of the sample.
 Results obtained should be roughly indicative of the full dataset within a ~10% margin.
-This allows for quicker results and keeps costs down.
 Once an approach has been identified, running on the full dataset is recommended for accurate results.

 ## Products used